-Michelle's Story: Survivor of Child Abuse
+Michelle's Story: Healing After Child Abuse

 Michelle, at 13 years old, was a budding writer.
 She loved to create stories and poems that described her life through beautiful language.
 When a trusted neighbor sexually abused her, however, Michelle had to use her writing to reveal the ugly truth about what happened to her.